haoranShu/15618fp/README.md

 3. problem1: load inbalance, repetitive visit to points

 4. problem2: limitation of QuadTree on GPU

+5. performance: only as good as CPU version, sometime even slower

 ### Parallel on Data Points